Sharashino/GitAliases/README.md

 # GitAliases
-My aliases I use for my Git terminal
+Aliases I use for my Git terminal

 Usage: